lisaogren/axios-cache-adapter/README.md

   // defaults to 15 minutes when using `setup()`.
   maxAge: 0,
   // {Number} Maximum number of cached request (last in, first out queue system),
-  // defaults to `false` for no limit.
+  // defaults to `false` for no limit. *Cannot be overridden per request*
   limit: false,
   // {Object} An instance of localforage, defaults to a custom in memory store.
+  // *Cannot be overridden per request*
   store: new MemoryStore(),
   // {String|Function} Generate a unique cache key for the request.
   // Will use request url and serialized params by default.